Volkswagen Golf 7 R review (2013-2020) – engine and gearbox

-With the area of V6-engined Golfs a fast-receding memory, the latest R is, predictably, powered by a four-cylinder turbocharged engine.
+With the area of V6-engined Golfs a memory the R is, predictably, powered by a four-cylinder turbocharged engine.
 It’s a heavily ‘breathed on’ development of VW's familiar 'EA888' unit, as used in the Golf GTI for the past two generations.
 The modifications are pretty substantial and include a new cylinder head, new injectors, a larger turbo and different pistons.

 Under normal use torque is biased to the front wheels, with drive transferred rearwards when slip is detected.
 Almost 100 per cent of torque can be sent to the back: but only if the front wheels have no grip.
 The system is claimed to react more quickly than before, and it will also send more power to the rear if it detects the front running wide.